Do Me Baby (album)

 Do Me Baby is the debut studio album by American recording artist Meli'sa Morgan.
-Released in 1986, it reached number 41 on the US Billboard Pop Albums and number 4 on the US R&B Albums chart.
+Released on January 17, 1986, it reached number 41 on the US Billboard Pop Albums and number 4 on the US R&B Albums chart and was certified gold by the RIAA in May of 2024.
 The album features the number-one R&B hit "Do Me, Baby", a cover of the Prince song.
 38 years into its release, the album was certified gold by the Recording Industry Association of America for sales equivalent units of 500,000 copies alone in the United States.